I am a worker

 If you are considering looking for work on the UK in the agriculture, horticulture, shellfish gathering and food processing and packaging sectors, you must ensure you have the right to work in the UK.
 You will find our Brief on Right to Work checks helpful: GLAA Brief - Right to work checks - June 2021 - GLAA.
 If you are considering applying for a seasonal worker visa to undertake temporary work, you may find the following link useful Temporary Work - Seasonal Worker visa : Overview - GOV.UK (www.gov.uk)

-You may also find the Seasonal Workers page useful in learning about your rights as a worker in the UK.
+You may also find the Seasonal Workers page useful in learning about your rights as a worker in the UK and the Just Good Work app has guidance and advice for anyone looking for seasonal work in the UK.

 Bartos was an exploited worker who called the GLAA for help.
 He tells his story on the video below.